Skip to content

 This page describes the technical installation and usage of MontiCore for language developers.
 This page further inspects a simple example grammar and the Java classes and other artifacts generated from this grammar.
 After installing MontiCore as described on this page, it can be used to develop new modeling languages and generators as described in subsequent chapters.

 MontiCore provides a command line interface (CLI) tool and can easily be used with Gradle.
 The Gradle integration enables developers to easily employ MontiCore in commonly used integrated development environments (IDEs), such as Eclipse and IntelliJ IDEA.
-We strongly recommend to work through the section about the CLI tool first.
-The CLI section contains information about an example MontiCore project and the files generated by MontiCore.
+This page contains information about an example MontiCore project and the files generated by MontiCore.
 It also shortly explains some key features of MontiCore.

 Detailed information about all configuration options that can be used in the MontiCore CLI tool and in MontiCore Gradle projects are explained in Chapter 16 of the handbook.
 More information about the example Automata language are available in Chapter 21 of the handbook.